ViacheslavPohilyuk/ComputerSchoolSchedule/README.md

 * Authorization (now only checking data(login, password) of some user)
 - Operatinons those process data of courses and persons: reading, inserting and deleting entity
-- Date filter (getting forthcoming a lecture of some course and getting lectures in arbitrary period in time)
+- Date filter (getting forthcoming lecture of some course and getting lectures in arbitrary period in time)

   #### Project descriptions